Victor Chandler

 From the young days of skipping classes to becoming an iconic man with indelible marks on the online gambling industry, there is no denying that Victor Chandler has led an exciting and impactful life.
 As a social person, Chandler has dabbled in many fascinating pursuits, some even beyond the confines of sports betting.
 Let’s get into some notable and interesting facts about this trailblazer.

-Victor Chandler’s love for horses is no secret, as they have long been his principal sporting passion.
-He loves riding horses on his ranch during his free time.
-During a Victor Chandler interview, he once admitted that seeing his horses is the first thing he does in the morning and the last thing at night.
+Victor Chandler’s love for horses is no secret.
+After all, they played a crucial part in the early days of his bookmaking business.
+In one interview, he said he rides four times a week and that seeing his horses is the first thing he does in the morning and the last thing at night.

 This passion also extends to owning champion racehorses.
-Chandler has owned several horses in the UK, South Africa, and the US over the past three decades, most of which partook in various races.
-After some success over the years, he formed a syndicate called “Men in Our Position,” which owned Zaynar, the 2009 Cheltenham Hurdle winner.
+Chandler has owned several horses in the UK, South Africa, and the US over the past three decades.
+He formed a syndicate called “Men in Our Position,” which owned Zaynar, the 2009 Cheltenham Hurdle winner.
 He said no sporting moment was sweeter for him than seeing Zaynar win.

 Lucian Freud Friendship

-As an outgoing person, Victor Chandler made many quality friends.
-One of such notable and peculiar friendships was with the famous painter Lucian Freud, with whom he bonded over their shared love for horse racing.
-They often had fun evenings out together, sometimes in the company of other friends like Francis Bacon and Jeffrey Bernard.
+Victor Chandler had many famous friends.
+One of such notable and peculiar friendships was with the famous painter Lucian Freud.
+The two bonded over their shared love for horse racing.
+As Chandler shared in one interview, they had fun evenings out together, sometimes in the company of other notable figures like Francis Bacon and Jeffrey Bernard.

 Man in a String Chair by Lucian Freud